KennethLim119/vivixx-2/README.md

 I'll add the other challenges once I've fixed the codes on them and all.

 Anyway, here's a summary of what the programs in this repository [so far] can do:

+ * C2AutoCashierLooped.rb:
+    - This acts as an automated machine for a fruit shop.